auyium/auyium/README.md

 ###

-Feel free to use my code whenever nessecary, unless said otherwise!
+Feel free to use my code whenever nessecary!